Larger than life. but not over the top.

 for the record, I reject the idea of “holy water” as a substance.
-But you get the picture.
+But you get the point.

-Perhaps I am distantly related (in spirit) to Sir Mix-a-lot.
+I must be distantly related, in spirit, to Sir Mix-a-lot.

 I also like bold highlights, sun dresses, tight jeans, silk lingerie, hidden tattoos, and a subtle French manicure.
 They look good on an affectionate, attentive, encouraging woman with an adventurous spirit, a wicked sense of humor, a dirty mind, and good genes.
 Culinary skills are a distant third or fourth, at best.